Frequently Asked Questions

 You could easily spend 500 hours or more preparing an investor-grade business plan, financial forecast, and investor presentation, even if you have an MBA.
 This is time you should probably be spending building your team, product, distribution channels, and customer base.
 In addition to our expertise in preparing these materials, we offer independent, third-party insights into your business, and may raise questions that you might not have thought to ask.

 Balance sheets that balance.
-Cash flows, income statements, and balance sheets that tie together (you'd be surprised by how many consultants who don't get the basics right).
+Cash flows, income statements, and balance sheets that tie together (you’d be surprised by how many consultants who don’t get the basics right).
 Fully assumption-driven, so that you can do what-if analyses.
-A fully integrated scenario analysis so you can identify the most important drivers of your business.
-The ability to create multiple funding scenarios.
-Benchmarking vs. publicly traded companies (so you can do a reality check).
-Complete flexibility, so that it can be adapted to almost any business model.
-Battle tested and venture capitalist approved.
+Depending on your needs, we can include a lot of very sophisticated features – learn more about our financial projections here.

 Every situation is unique.
 However, some fairly common steps include the following: